Reading time: 5 minutes

 This definition is important, as it is considered in assessing a number of social security benefits and tax concessions, including:

 - Age Pension – The Age Pension is paid to people who meet age and residency requirements, subject to a means test, which includes both an income and an asset test.
 These tests consider the income and assets of both members of a couple (same-sex and heterosexual) in determining eligibility.
 The Age Pension rate you receive also differs depending on whether you are a couple living together or living apart due to ill health.
-For more information, see SuperGuide articles Age Pension: A Super Guide and Australian Age Pension rates (March 2020 to September 2020)
+For more information, see SuperGuide articles Age Pension: A Super Guide and Age Pension rates (September 2021 to March 2022)

 - Seniors and Pensioners Tax Offset – Another concession where your spouse (same-sex and heterosexual) is important is with assessment for the SAPTO, a tax offset which can reduce your tax bill if you are eligible.
 If both spouses are both eligible for SAPTO, you may even be able to transfer your spouse’s unused offset to the other partner.
 For more information about SAPTO, see SuperGuide article How does SAPTO work?
 (Senior Australians and Pensioners Tax Offset)